 Change the first paragraph a) in subclause 10.2.1.8 as following:

 a) The STA with dot11NonTIMModeActivated set to false shall wake up early enough to be able to receive the first Beacon frame scheduled for transmission at the time corresponding to the last TBTT plus the ListenInterval.
-The STA with dot11NonTIMModeActivated set to true is not required to wake up to receive a beacon frame and shall transmit at least one PS-Poll or trigger frame every listen interval.
+The STA with dot11NonTIMModeActivated set to true is not required to wake up to receive a Beacon frame and shall transmit at least one PS-Poll or trigger frame every listen interval starting from the last known transition of the non-TIM STA in doze state.

 Receive operation for STAs in PS mode during the CFP